mie-intel/domify/README.md

     python3 domify.py problems
    ```
    You can also run the script using `Py`.
 But the main thing is, you should run it with Python interpreter that supports Python3.
+6. Then, input all necessary data for your problem, such as
+   - problem's name
+   - problem's code
+   - time limit (in second)
+   - memory limit (in kb)
+   - problem's color
-6. After that, the script will generate `package/` folder inside the tcframe directory.
+7. After that, the script will generate `package/` folder inside the tcframe directory.
 Inside that folder, you will find the domjudge problem package directory already has already been made just for you ❤️